LinapQA/LinapQA/README.md

 ###

-<p align="left">I'm Environmental Engineer and passionate Qa Tester from Colombia<br><br>- 🔭 I’m currently working on Automated test development using Python and Selenium WebDriver to cover the entire process of ordering a taxi through the Urban Routes app.<br>- 📚I am currently learning technology in a bootcamp as a software tester.
-I find myself finishing the course and eager to apply my knowledge.<br>- ⚡ In my free time I enjoy hiking with my pet and discover more of this exciting world of software development.</p>
+<p align="left">I'm Environmental Engineer and passionate Qa Tester from Colombia<br><br>🔭 I’m currently working on Automated test development using Python and Selenium WebDriver to cover the entire process of ordering a taxi through the Urban Routes app.<br>📚 I'm currently learning technology in a bootcamp as a software tester.
+I find myself finishing the course and eager to apply my knowledge.<br>⚡ In my free time I enjoy hiking with my pet and discover more of this exciting world of software development.</p>

 ###